Autumn Dream – Face Cream

 Autumn Cream 10

-– Use immersion mixer one last time just to make things more smooth 😉
+– I used the immersion mixer one last time just to make things more smooth 😉

-– Check pH and adjust it to 5.5 pH (using an acid like, for example, lactic acid.. but in my case I didn’t need to adjust it because it was already 5.5)
+– I checked and adjusted the pH to 5.5 pH (using an acid like, for example, or lactic acid.. but this time I didn’t need to adjust it because it was already 5.5)

 And… TADAAAAA 😀